$122 Find Cheap Flights from San Francisco to Hawaii

 The average price of all round-trip flights from San Francisco to Hawaii clicked on KAYAK for each day over the last 12 months.

 When flying from San Francisco to Hawaii, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
-For your return to San Francisco, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.
+For your return to San Francisco, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from San Francisco to Hawaii?